 The scholarships are financed by contributions to the Annual Academic Scholarship Fund and the earnings of the endowed funds listed below.
-Income from the following scholarship funds is pooled to support scholarships at Limestone College.
+Income from the following scholarship funds is pooled to support scholarships at Limestone University.

 The Black Alumni Scholarship Fund

 The Jack and Sarah Gresham Blanton Endowment Fund

 The Ryan and Myra Whelchel Bolt Scholarship Fund

 The Georgiana Camp Foundation Fund